erik-a-bensen/tmg_hmc/paper.md

 # Basic Usage

 `tmg-hmc` operates predominantly through the `TMGSampler` class where users specify the untruncated distribution, add constraints and then sample from the truncated distribution.
+All of the HMC trajectories and constraint hit time solutions will be handled automatically behind the scenes by the class internals.

 ```python
 import numpy as np